 Dental assistants are an integral component of any White Sulphur Springs WV dental office and can carry out a myriad of functions.
 Their primary job description is to furnish support to the admin staff and the dentists.
 In other words, to help keep the practice running efficiently.
 Some dental assistants choose to specialize and receive certification in a particular area, such as pediatrics.
 Even so the majority of assistants carry out any task that they are asked to complete, such as:

-- Setting and confirming appointments
+- Scheduling and verifying appointments

-- Sterilizing and preparing dental instruments
+- Sterilizing and preparing instruments for dentists

 - Clearing patients’ mouths with suction equipment